JesperDramsch/phd-thesis/pages/conclusion.rst

 .. type: text
 .. _sec:conclusion:

-This thesis contributes ml applications in geoscience with a focus on field data applications in 4D seismic, bsem, and asi.
-Additionally, the introduction contains a published review of the history of ml in geoscience with insights into the recent interest around the topic.
+This thesis contributes machine learning applications in geoscience with a focus on field data applications in 4D seismic, bsem, and asi.
+Additionally, the introduction contains a published review of the history of machine learning in geoscience with insights into the recent interest around the topic.

-The book chapter in `11.2 <#sec:mlingeo>`__ discusses the historic development of ml in geoscience.
-It highlights key papers and developments through the decades, relating the developments to larger developments in the field of ai and ml.
-In the book key algorithms are detailed including svm, rf, gp and the development from kriging, as well as, key nn developments and dl architectures that enable modern applications throughout many scientific disciplines including geoscience as a whole.
+The book chapter in `11.2 <#sec:mlingeo>`__ discusses the historic development of machine learning in geoscience.
+It highlights key papers and developments through the decades, relating the developments to larger developments in the field of ai and machine learning.
+In the book key algorithms are detailed including svm, rf, gp and the development from kriging, as well as, key neural network developments and dl architectures that enable modern applications throughout many scientific disciplines including geoscience as a whole.